-Why Was Jesus, the Cornerstone, Rejected?
+Why Was Jesus the Cornerstone, Rejected?

 God doesn’t make bad things happen and then label them as “good” because He has a “purpose” in it.
 No. God is only good and the world and the enemy are bad enough to give God plenty of “bad” material to bring about transformation in your life!

 Think about this: If Jesus had not experienced the process of rejection and pain the world and the enemy caused Him, He would not have been qualified to be our Cornerstone.
 Why?
 Because, He had to defeat it all, so we could too- through Him!
 As Peter testified, “…by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead, by Him this man stands before you whole.
 He is ‘the stone you builders rejected, which has become the cornerstone.’
 There is no salvation in any other, for there is no other name under heaven given among men by which we must be saved.”
 (Acts 4:10-12 MEV)

-God “firmly placed” Jesus at the foundation of your life, and you have the option to build your life on a solid Rock where all the angles are true and all the lines are straight so that when storms come, what you built on His isn’t shaken.
+God “firmly placed” Jesus the Cornerstone at the foundation of your life, and you have the option to build your life on a solid Rock where all the angles are true and all the lines are straight so that when storms come, what you built on His isn’t shaken.
 (Matthew 7:24-27) But that involves a lot more than a prayer of salvation.
 The process of sanctification is where you’ll lay the “stones” of the house you build in your life and Jesus Christ, “The Word” (John 1:1-5), will guide you as you make decisions and set things into place.
 Jesus Christ is worthy of all honor and glory and blessing and praise as the Cornerstone because He went first.

 Don’t be afraid to be a stone that other builders reject- Jesus was too!
 It takes effort and you can expect that some, even Christians, will “despise and reject” you- but it’s a worthy honor.
 With this beautiful description by the Apostle Paul, I want to encourage you to build your faith in Him better, stronger and with greater intention in your life.
 What you build as a Christian matters because it becomes part of what the Lord is building in the Kingdom, so build it based on the Cornerstone:

 “Now, therefore, you are no longer strangers and foreigners, but are fellow citizens with the saints and members of the household of God, having been built upon the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, in whom the entire building, tightly framed together, grows into a holy temple in the Lord, in whom you also are being built together into a dwelling place of God through the Spirit.”
 (Eph.
 2:19-22 MEV)

 Build Your Life Upon Jesus the Cornerstone, a ROCK that CANNOT be moved!
 “Three Ways Jesus Christ is the Rock of Salvation That Cannot be Moved”